yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/ysql.md

 Import YBNpgsql and use the `NpgsqlConnection` class for getting connection objects for the YugabyteDB database that can be used for performing DDLs and DMLs against the database.

-The following table describes the connection parameters required to connect to the YugabyteDB database.
+The following table describes the connection parameters required to connect, including [smart driver parameters](../../smart-drivers/) for uniform and topology load balancing.

 | Parameter | Description | Default |
 | :-------- | :---------- | :------ |